mayembe-martin/software_architecture_schedules/features&responsibilities.md

 # Login and validation responsibilities:
 -	The system must ensure that the user which is login is a student

-# Searching system responsibilities:
+# Searching system responsibilities (technnical responsabilities):
 -	The system must have all the information related to the teacher in its database.
 -	The data base must be actualized to provide the latest information.
 -	The system must be capable of searching the required teacher in the database.
 -	The system must be able to load to the presentation layer the information of the database requested.
+-   The system should be able to apply the desired filters to accotate the search of teachers
+-
-# Display of info responsibilities:
+# Display of info responsibilities (Presentation layer responsabilities):
 -	The system must display the “teachers” button in the main menu
 -	The system must display all possible filters in the research menu
 -	The system must display all the requested teachers in the research menu.